 5. Set Goals for the Day

 Now, break down your weekly goals even further into daily goals.
 You should prioritize your list by writing down the top three tasks you need to finish by the end of the day.
 Then, commit to organizing your day to ensure these get done.

 6. TRIPLE Check your Work

 Because double checking is so 2008.
 You may expect auto-correct to be your automatic safety net, but that isn’t always the case.
-Mistakes happen, so make a conscious effort to take that extra few seconds and check your work one more time.
+Emails are being fired off at a rapid rate throughout the day so while response time is important, so is readability!
+Mistakes happen and it’s important to make a conscious effort in taking those extra few seconds and check your work one more time.